 We know how expensive it is to organise field trips for students.
 One advantage of virtual reality for educational use is that we have no limitations on what we can build.
 We can easily build fully immersive tours of key landmarks.
 These can be reused each year reducing costs and boosting student engagement.

-3. Safe environments
+3. Safe places

 VR can prove safe alternatives to environments that could be deemed unsafe.
 The last thing you want to do is expose your students to any unnecessary risks.
 Using virtual reality can eliminate any risk by simulating environments.

-4. Has been proven to increase information retention and recall
+4. VR increases information retention and recall

 The main goal of teaching is to give students the tools and information needed to learn and retain knowledge.
 It has been proven that VR increases the student’s ability to retain the information they are being served.
 This could be down to the fact that they are fully immersed in a learning environment.
 They can interact with their surroundings and change outcomes.